fostiropoulos/rmount/README.md

 * Remote SSH, i.e. for your own private server with SSH access
 * S3 remote file-systems are supported by several cloud providers [listed below](#providers).

+### System Requirements

+1. `mountpoint` command should be in PATH
+2. `fusermount` command should be in PATH
+3. System support for FUSE file system

+The above requirements are by default met on most Linux distributions such as Ubuntu.

 ## Install

 `pip install rmount`